Ka’ena Point Hike – State Park Trail In Oahu, Hawaii

 The Ka’ena Point hike is a state park trail on the northwestern tip of Oahu, Hawaii.

-This is a flat, family friendly trek along the coastline, ending with great views of the west coast and Pacific ocean, and lots of opportunities for wildlife sightings.This guide will explain how you can get there, and everything you need to know before you go!
+This is a flat, family friendly trek along the coastline, ending with great views of the west coast and Pacific ocean, and lots of opportunities for wildlife sightings.This travel guide will explain how to get there, and everything you need to know before you go!

 What To Expect